-Now that the shelter-in-place orders are expiring, churches are reopening their doors.
-And while the circumstances over the last few months have been and will continue to be unstable, they also provide us with a great opportunity, one of which we should take advantage – the chance to be others-focused in new ways.
+While the circumstances over the last few months have been and will continue to be unstable, they also provide us with a great opportunity, one of which we should take advantage – the chance to be others-focused in new ways.

 Our time away has given us time to reevaluate our church involvement.
 Sometimes, taking a step back from something helps us gain a clearer perspective of our situation and involvement to properly evaluate our role.

 Here are five questions to consider as you head back to church with a refreshed others-focused perspective.

 Are you serving others at church or just attending?

 Tony Evans describes the average church member’s attitude, “Preach to me, sing to me, usher me, but don’t bother me.”
 Does that description hit close to home at all?
 We must remember that Jesus’s disciples were not spectators, they were servants.
 Do you have a place of service where you can give back to God for all that He has given you and pay it forward to others?

 Are you serving where you should be at church?